 A top Hewlett-Packard Co.
-(HPQ) executive testified she was “furious and appalled” when Oracle Corp. announced in a 2010 press release that it would no longer support Itanium chips used in Hewlett-Packard servers.
+(HPQ:US) executive testified she was “furious and appalled” when Oracle Corp. announced in a 2010 press release that it would no longer support Itanium chips used in Hewlett-Packard servers.

 Ann Livermore, then a Hewlett-Packard executive vice president and now a member of its board, today told a state court judge in San Jose, California, that the announcement came without warning the day before Hewlett-Packard’s annual shareholder meeting.